-This article is the first in a series on the Strong Towns Strength Test, a simple method to help determine your town's strength and resilience.
+This article is the second in a series on the Strong Towns Strength Test, a simple method to help determine your town's strength and resilience.
 This series offers step-by-step guides for giving your town the test along with ideas for actions you can take to help your town grow stronger.
 We'll publish one article in this series every week.

 The first article we published answered the question, “Take a photo of your main street at midday.
 Does the picture show more people than cars?”
 Read the step-by-step guide to answering that question here.